DiscoTrayStudios/FaulknerFootsteps/Delete.md

 # Delete your account

-If you would like to delete you account and all information associated with it, please email a request to discotraystudios@gmail.com.
+If you would like to delete you account for the Faulkner Footsteps app and all information associated with it, please email a request to discotraystudios@gmail.com.
+All account, ratings, and site visits will be deleted.